yoruniubi/OwnNeuro/Readme.md

 the package is large because of the large size of the pretrained model

-please modify the extension name to .exe
+please modify the extension name to .zip